-Cambodian Community Day (CCD) is a 501(c)(3) Charitable Organization established to promote, present and preserve Cambodian culture.
-CCD seeks to integrate Khmer culture into American society.
-We believe in the value of keeping and passing on Cambodian cultural heritage to Cambodian-American children.
-We also work to strengthen Cambodian voice, empower Cambodian Communities, bridge distances, heal rifts and build bonds among Khmers and other ethnic groups.
+Cambodian Community Day (CCD) is a 501(c)(3) Charitable Organization established to promote, present and preserve our rich Cambodian culture.
+CCD seeks to integrate Khmer culture into American society to ensure the continuation of Cambodian cultural heritage, especially among Cambodian-American youths.
+We also work to strengthen Cambodian voice, empower Cambodian communities, bridge distances, heal rifts and build bonds among Khmers and other ethnic groups.

-- raise community awareness about Cambodia’s history and culture and the importance of preserving them via mass communication and other means;
+Raising community awareness about Cambodia’s history and culture and the importance of preserving them; and

-- disseminate truthful information about the Cambodian culture and related researches in Cambodia and the USA.
+Disseminating truthful information about the Cambodian culture and related researches in Cambodia and the USA.